• Skip to primary navigation

 7. Read Food Labels

 When was the last time you read a food label?
 Sadly a lot of foods out there contain some not so healthy ingredients.
 Many of the products you find in stores are full of ingredients you'll want to avoid.
-Ingredients like artificial flavours, natural flavours, refined sugars, processed oils, other processed ingredients and more.
-In particular, eating processed foods increases the risk of many different health issues including but not limited to diabetes, heart disease, depression, asthma, earlier death and more.
+Ingredients like artificial flavours, natural flavours, refined sugars, and other processed ingredients.
+Eating processed foods increases the risk of many different health issues including but not limited to diabetes, heart disease, depression, asthma, earlier death and more.

 8. Eat More Fruits and Vegetables